bparanj/crystal/innovation/shred/prototype.md

 ### 2. **Install Nwipe**

-Nwipe is a simple command-line tool that can securely erase disks based on various standards, including NIST SP 800-88r1.
+Nwipe is a simple command-line tool that can securely erase disks based on various standards,  NIST SP 800-88r1.

 #### 2.1 **Installation Steps**
    - On the appliance machine, install Nwipe: